Credit Suisse moving tech banking head Wah to Silicon Valley

-NEW YORK (Reuters) - Credit Suisse Group AG is moving the global co-head of its technology, media and telecom group to San Francisco from New York, bolstering its Silicon Valley investment banking presence in anticipation of more deals in the sector, two sources familiar with the move said on Thursday.
+NEW YORK, Aug 15 (Reuters) - Credit Suisse Group AG is moving the global co-head of its technology, media and telecom group to San Francisco from New York, bolstering its Silicon Valley investment banking presence in anticipation of more deals in the sector, two sources familiar with the move said on Thursday.

 David Wah, who is advising private equity firm Silver Lake Partners on the proposed $25 billion deal to take Dell Inc private, will remain co-head of the group alongside New York-based Mark Simonian, one of the sources said.